Wolf Preservation Foundation

 The Wolf Preservation Foundation (WPF) is an international non-profit organization dedicated to advocating on behalf of the wolf (Canis lupus).
-It endeavours to provide world leaders, such as the Council of Europe, Members of the European Parliament and political parties, with clear factual information on the status, management, and preservation needs of the wolf on the world stage.
+It endeavours to provide world leaders, such as the Council of Europe, members of the European Parliament, and political parties with information on the status, management, and preservation needs of the wolf on the world stage.

 The organization's founder and president is military historian and author Bruce Barrymore Halpenny.
 Its patron is Wing Commander Kenneth Horatio Wallis, MBE.

 Organization's goals

 The organization says that the wolf plays an important role in the regulation and natural selection of the populations of small and large mammals.
-It claims that deaths of sheep attributed to wolves can instead be laid at the door of feral dogs.
-The organization endeavours to change the attitudes of people towards the wolf, especially in Europe where only in certain pockets are there the last refuges, outside of Russia, for wild wolves.
+It claims that deaths of sheep attributed to wolves can instead be attributed to feral dogs.
+The organization endeavours to change the attitudes of people towards the wolf, especially in Europe where wolf populations are sparse.

 Goals of the Wolf Preservation Foundation include: